-Rocio (roh-see-oh) de Alba is an interdisciplinary artist and conceptual documentary photographer based in Queens, New York.
-She received a BFA from The School of Visual Arts.
-Rocio is an award winning photo book creator and designer.
-Rocio is a grant recipient of the Queens Council on the Arts with public funding from the New York City Department of Cultural Affairs; she was awarded a scholarship by the New York Foundation for The Arts (NYFA) to attend the 2017 Artist as Entrepreneur Boot Camp; most recently, Rocio was nomited as one of seven artists accepted into The Center for Photography at Woodstock's 2018 A.I.R Residency program.
-Her work has been shown internationally including exhibitions, features, and screenings at Month of Photography Los Angeles' (MOPLA) Projekt - curated by Scott Thode.
-She has been featured on CNN Photos, New York Magazine, The New York Times Lens, and L'Oeil de la Photographie.
-A selection of Rocio’s group exhibitions include Blue Sky Gallery in Oregon, Colorado Photographic Art Center, Vermont Center of Photography, Candela Gallery + Books in Virginia, Foley Gallery, Flowers Gallery, and Howard Greenberg in New York.
-In 2017 Rocio's series "She Who Found Grace" was shortlisted and exhibited at the Kolga Photo Festival in Tbilisi.
-Her handmade self-published artist book documenting her nine-year-old son entitled “Miracle Baby,” was part of an exhibition at the Elder Museum in Nebraska.
-The book also earned a finalist position and was exhibited at the Festival Documental in Barcelona.
-On April 2017 the book was also selected for the INFOCUS Exhibition of Self-Published Photo books at the Phoenix Art Museum.
-In addition, the artist book and some of its images were invited to a group exhibition at Fall Line Press in Atlanta.
+Rocio de Alba is a conceptual documentary photographer and artist based in Queens, New York.
+Rocio earned a BFA from The School of Visual Arts.
+She is an award winning book designer and photography instructor.
+Rocio is a grant winner of the Queens Council on the Arts -with public funding from the New York City Department of Cultural Affairs- and a scholarship recipient of the New York Foundation for The Arts (NYFA).
+Most recently, she was accepted into The Center for Photography at Woodstock's 2018 Artists in Residency Program.
+Rocio’s work has been shown internationally including exhibitions, features, and screenings at Month of Photography Los Angeles' (MOPLA) Projekt.
+Her work has been featured on CNN Photos, The New York Times, PDN, L'Oeil de la Photographie, and The Hand magazine.
+A selection of Rocio’s group exhibitions include Blue Sky Gallery in Oregon, Colorado Photographic Art Center, Vermont Center of Photography, Candela Gallery + Books, Foley Gallery, The Camera Club of New York, and Flowers Gallery.
+In 2017 Rocio's series "She Who Found Grace" was shortlisted for the Kolga Photo Festival in Tbilisi.
+Her handmade self-published artist photo book, documenting her nine-year-old son entitled “Miracle Baby,” was part of an exhibition at the Elder Museum in Nebraska.
+The monograph also earned a finalist position at the Festival Documental in Barcelona.
+And on April 2017, it was selected by INFOCUS Exhibition of Self-Published Photo books and displayed at the Phoenix Art Museum.
+In addition, the book joined a group exhibition at Fall Line Press in Atlanta.
 The monograph will be offered for Sale at Fall Line Press thereafter.
-Rocio's series, Honor Thy Mother, is currently a traveling exhibition starting with The Griffin Museum of Photography, curated by Executive Director Paula Tognarelli; with a second stop at Providence Center for Photographic Arts in Rhode Island; followed in November at China's Yixian International Photography Festival 2017, curated by Guo Jing; and an exhibition on April 2018 at The Greenpoint Gallery in Brooklyn -with more dates to be announced.
+Rocio's series, Honor Thy Mother, is currently a traveling exhibition beginning at The Griffin Museum of Photography, curated by Executive Director Paula Tognarelli; it moved on to The Providence Center for Photographic Arts in Rhode Island; followed by an exhibition at China's Yixian International Photography Festival 2017, with more dates to be announced.